muratk5n/thirdwave/en/README.md

 I'm looking at [WaPo GH](https://github.com/washingtonpost), I see `data-police-shootings`, I used its data before, good, but no war related data?
 There is `data-game-of-thrones-deaths` 🤨 Who gives a shit about that?
-21st century journalism is not just about 3 "being online" - it should be about doing stuff that can only be done online, disseminating curated raw data as well as regular news items.
+21st century journalism should not just be about "being online" - but also about doing stuff that can *only* be done online, eg disseminating curated raw data.

 ---